 The Social Security Gods laugh when people say this.

-Dealbreaker.
-Read Dandelion’s Story
+Please, we beg of you: Read Dandelion’s Story

 “I sent something to Social Security so now it is in my Social Security file.”